MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 Volumes in Storage Spaces Direct can be any size up to 32 TB.

+   >[!NOTE]
+   > If you use a backup solution that relies on the Volume Shadow Copy service (VSS) and the Volsnap software provider – as is common with file server workloads - limiting the volume size to 10 TB will improve performance and reliability.
+Backup solutions that use the newer Hyper-V RCT API and/or ReFS block cloning and/or the native SQL backup APIs perform well up to 32 TB and beyond.

-#### Size versus footprint
+#### Footprint

 The size of a volume refers to its usable capacity, the amount of data it can store.
 This is provided by the **-Size** parameter of the **New-Volume** cmdlet and then appears in the **Size** property when you run the **Get-Volume** cmdlet.

-This is distinct from volume's **Footprint**, the total physical storage capacity it occupies on the storage pool.
+Size is distinct from volume's *footprint*, the total physical storage capacity it occupies on the storage pool.
 The footprint depends on its resiliency type.
 For example, volumes that use three-way mirroring have a footprint three times their size.

 The footprints of your volumes need to fit in the storage pool.